Graduate Coordinator, Atlantic Canada Studies

 Royal Society of Edinburgh, Research Network Grant for Landscapes and Lifescapes: linking past rural development in the Scottish Highlands to its global context and its present-day legacies, co-principal investigator (2015)

-European Union Lifelong Learning Program Grant for Colonization and Decolonization in National History, Cultures and Memory Politics in European Perspective project, co-investigator (principle investigator, Professor Barbel Kuhn, University of Siegen, Germany) (2013-15)
+European Union Lifelong Learning Program Grant for Colonization and Decolonization in National History, Cultures and Memory Politics in European Perspective project, co-investigator (principal investigator, Professor Barbel Kuhn, University of Siegen, Germany) (2013-15)

-Arts and Humanities Research Council PhD Collaborative Studentship for Globalizing Communities: The Atlantic Slave Trade and the Socio-Economic Development of Northern Scotland, principle investigator (collaborative partner with the National Library of Scotland) (2013-16)
+Arts and Humanities Research Council PhD Collaborative Studentship for Globalizing Communities: The Atlantic Slave Trade and the Socio-Economic Development of Northern Scotland, principal investigator (collaborative partner with the National Library of Scotland) (2013-16)